Opus10/formaldict/docs/tutorial.rst

 Customizing the Prompt
 ----------------------

-`Schema` objects allow the user to customize the prompt a bit more.
+`formaldict.Schema` objects allow the user to customize the prompt a bit more.
 For example, we've extended on our previous example to change the names of attributes and the help text a user sees::